vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

 ### Multiple selectors

 A single segment (represented with a `[` and `]`) can contain multiple selectors.
-For example the following query selects first employee and also the one with a name `Mike Johnson`.
+For example, the following query selects the first employee and also the one with the name `Mike Johnson`.

 ```jsonpath
 $.dealership.employees[0, ?@.name == "Mike Johnson"]